-(Btw, don’t feel dumb for speaking up and asking for an explanation if you don’t understand something!
-Better to feel dumb for a couple of seconds than to spend years stuck with a bad agreement that you could have changed if you had only asked more questions.)
+(Btw, don’t feel dumb for asking for an explanation if you don’t understand something!
+It’s better to feel dumb for a couple of seconds than to spend years stuck with a bad agreement that you could have changed if you had only spoken up.)

 Write a Parenting Plan that is longer than War and Peace.

-A Parenting Plan is supposed to be a blueprint of how you and your ex will handle parenting issues after your divorce.
+A parenting plan is supposed to be a blueprint of how you and your ex will handle parenting issues after your divorce.
 It is not supposed to be a manifesto covering every possible parenting issue that might arise from the time of the divorce until your child graduates from college.

 Use your Parenting Plan to “get back at” or control your spouse.

 Fighting to “get” things you will never use, just so you make yourself feel good (or make your spouse feel bad) is a waste of time and energy.
 It also ultimately hurts your kids.

 For example, if you know you have to work on days like President’s Day, Columbus Day etc., and your spouse doesn’t, don’t fight to get time with your kids on those days!
 While it might look good on paper to have your kids on those days, if you’re only going to have to get a baby sitter on those days, what are you fighting for?

 (Yes, in some states, the amount of time you have with your children affects the amount of child support you have to pay or will receive.
 But if that’s the real reason you’re fighting to get that time, then shame on you!
 Bite the bullet and put your kids’ interests first!)

 Sign an agreement you know you can’t live with.